aantron/ocaml.org/data/planet/melange/whats-2024-brought-to-melange-so-far.md

 Melange tests in Dune.</p>
 <h2 tabindex="-1">Towards Universal React in OCaml <a href="https://melange.re/blog/feed.rss#towards-universal-react-in-ocaml" class="header-anchor" aria-label="Permalink to &quot;Towards Universal React in OCaml&quot;"></a></h2>
 <p>One of our goals for 2024 is to ship a good developer experience around
-&quot;universal libraries&quot; in OCaml, the ability to write a mixed OCaml / Melange codebase that shares most libraries and modules pertaining to DOM rendering logic.</p>
+"universal libraries" in OCaml, the ability to write a mixed OCaml / Melange codebase that shares most libraries and modules pertaining to DOM rendering logic.</p>
 <p><a href="https://twitter.com/davesnx" target="_blank" rel="noreferrer">Dave</a> wrote